-22. The Plenary session of the Board should assess once a year:

-- b) Starting from a report submitted by the Nominating Committee, the performance of the Chairman of the Board and chief executive of the Company; - c) The performance of its Committees, starting from the reports supplied by these.
+- 22. The Plenary session of the Board should assess once a year: - a) The quality and efficiency of the Board's operation; - b) Starting from a report submitted by the Nominating Committee, the performance of the Chairman of the Board and chief executive of the Company; - c) The performance of its Committees, starting from the reports supplied by these.

 23. All the Directors should be able to exercise the right to obtain any further information that they may deem fit on matters within the Board's competence.
 Unless the Corporate Articles or the Regulations of the Board provide otherwise, any such requests should be addressed to the Chairman or the Secretary of the Board.
-See section: B.1.42